 - Individualized emphasis - for students with specific interests which are not offered.
 Must be approved by the program director.

-Common careers for biologists include teachers, researchers and environmental scientists.
-Our graduates are also well-prepared for graduate study, including teacher credential programs and master’s level research.
+Common careers for biologists include teacher, researcher and environmental scientist.
+Our graduates are also well-prepared for graduate study, including teacher credential programs, master’s and doctoral research.

 General Education Prerequisites